5 Consumer Protection Cases to Watch in 2025

-As 2025 unfolds, consumer protection is gaining traction with several high-stakes lawsuits that could set significant legal precedents.
-These cases span diverse industries and highlight ongoing battles over deceptive pricing practices, predatory lending, and false advertising.
+Consumer protection is gaining traction with several high-stakes class actions that could set significant legal precedents.
+These cases span diverse industries and highlight ongoing battles over deceptive pricing practices, predatory lending, false advertising. and greenwashing.

 This surge is fueled by a wave of recent legislative and regulatory actions aimed at curbing unfair business practices.
 Laws like California’s Honest Pricing Law (SB 478), which went into effect in July 2024, prohibit hidden fees for goods and services, while also inspiring similar proposals in states like New York.

-At the federal level, the Federal Trade Commission finalized its Junk Fees Rule in December, targeting deceptive practices in live-event ticketing and short-term lodging industries.
-With these cases in the spotlight, consumer protection attorneys need to stay informed about these latest developments and understand how they may impact their practices.
+At the federal level, the Federal Trade Commission's Junk Fees Rule went into effect on May 12, which helps hold companies accountable for deceptive practices in live-event ticketing and short-term lodging industries.
+As enforcement efforts increase, the following five cases highlight important shifts in consumer protection law and why attorneys should stay informed about these developments and how they could influence future litigation.

-Here are 5 consumer protection cases to watch closely this year.
+Here are 5 consumer protection cases to watch in 2025.

 1. Walker vs. Nestlé